cloudmesh-community/book/chapters/devops/terraform.md

 These steps would destroy the EC2 instance.

-Let's walk through the basic script to help understand the overall working of Terraform.
+Let us walk through the basic script to help understand the overall working of Terraform.

 The 2 main sections of the script are *Provider* and *Resource*.
 *Providers* could be cloud providers -- including all the major ones -